IHIMEKPEN/ModelAndControlMSD/README.md

 ## AML Journal Submission

-This repository accompanies our submission to the **Applied Machine Learning (AML) Journal**.
-The code implements Reservoir Computing (RC) with Echo State Networks (ESN) for digital twin modeling and optimal control of spring-mass systems representing soft robotics applications.
+This repository contains the **data portion** of our submission to the **Applied Machine Learning (AML) Journal**.
+The data supports research on Reservoir Computing (RC) with Echo State Networks (ESN) for digital twin modeling and optimal control of spring-mass systems representing soft robotics applications.

 ## Authors